databrew/bk/documentation/locus_gis.md

 - Click the "plus" icon in the bottom right
 - Click "Import shp file"
 - Click "Google Drive"
-- Select `KENYA CLUSTERS/clusters/clusters.shp` from the menu
+- For general project use, import the "clusters" and "households" shapefiles
-- Do the same for `KENYA CLUSTERS/households/households.shp`
+- For Entomology use, import the "buffers", "cores", and "households" shapefiles

 ## Use